salehyarahmadi/FileAndFolderPicker/README.md

 FileAndFolderPicker ![API](https://img.shields.io/badge/API-21%2B-brightgreen.svg?style=flat) [![License](https://img.shields.io/badge/License-Apache%202.0-green.svg)](https://opensource.org/licenses/Apache-2.0)
 ===================

-DataTable is a library for create material data table simply.
-In this version it is only possible to create tables with string values.
-Soon, image fields, checkbox fields, input fields and etc will be possible.

-***This library is optimized for both ltr and rtl languages***
+This is a library for create a picker in your android application.
+You can pick a single or multiple file.
+Also you can pick folder with it.